TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-03-12-devcontainers.md

 $ git config --global credential.helper "/mnt/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager-core.exe"
 ```

-### Make sure you’re on
+### Make sure you're on

-Sometimes WSL just isn’t able to reach the internet (where you will clone the git-repo from, pull down docker-images and dependencies from and push code-changes to).
-It doesn’t happen often, only on some machines, but I usually go into WSL to check it by running `curl` against some known hostname.
-If I get an error, it’s been enough for me to edit the name-server.
+Sometimes WSL just isn't able to reach the internet (where you will clone the git-repo from, pull down docker-images and dependencies from and push code-changes to).
+It doesn't happen often, only on some machines, but I usually go into WSL to check it by running `curl` against some known hostname.
+If I get an error, it's been enough for me to edit the name-server.

 ```bash
 # in wsl